StupidRepo/PPGModCompiler/README.md

 4. Make sure the path is something like this:
     - `C:/[program files thingy]/[steam dir with steamapps]/People Playground/`
 5. MAKE SURE THE PATH HAS A SLASH AT THE END!
 THIS IS SO IMPORTANT!

+# Sources
+* 95% code from dnSpy (on PPGModCompiler.dll from game)
+* 5% code from Visual Studio's Assembly Explorer thingy
+# Credits
+All credits go to Studio Minus for the code of both PPG and PPGMC.
+I'm just a person who decompiled it into a Visual Studio project for cross-platform building.

 [newi]: https://github.com/StupidRepo/PPGModCompiler/issues
 [source]: https://github.com/StupidRepo/PPGModCompiler/archive/refs/heads/main.zip